Tillered Docs

 Complete reference for the Arctic command-line interface

-The Arctic CLI (arctic) is a command-line tool for managing Arctic agents and clusters.
+The Arctic CLI (arctic) manages Arctic agents and clusters.
 It follows the pattern arctic <command> [subcommand] [flags].

 bootstrap